amitgtx/DSA/README.md

-This repository contains different data structures implemented in C
+This repository contains different data structures and algorithms implemented in C